-In Morocco, a study by Bourhaba and Hamimida (2016) has found that in 2015, the informal economy contributed around 43% of GDP.
+In Morocco, a study by Bourhaba and Hamimida (2016) found that in 2015, the informal economy contributed around 43% of GDP.
 According to this study, among the main contributors to the rapid growth of the informal economy in Morocco are urbanization, corruption and the burden of taxes.
 Pursuant to industrialization and the improvement in services which result in economic development, cities begin to attract rural inhabitants.
 However, the inability of the formal sector to take in the excessive labour force resulting from the advent of urbanization pushed a portion of the labour force into the informal sector.
-In addition, the study also claims that the increase in the informal sector in Morocco could be a consequence of corruption which drives people to opt for the informal sector not only to avert the high cost of regulatory frameworks but to avoid being trapped by the underground economy.
+In addition, the study also claims that the increase in the informal sector not only to avert the high cost of regulatory frameworks but to avoid being trapped by the underground economy.
 The heavy burden inflicted by high taxation is also a detrimental factor behind the proliferation of the informal economy as citizens attempt to conceal their real incomes to evade government taxes.
 This pushes them into favoring the informal economy which in turn negatively impacts on government revenues.
 The study highlights that a tax increase of 1% leads to an increase in the informal economy size by 0.11%.

-Source: Bourhaba O. & Hamimida M. (2016).
+Source: Bourhaba O. and Hamimida M. (2016).
 An estimation of the informal economy in Morocco.
 International journal of economics and finance; Vol. 8, No. 9; 2016 ISSN 1916-971X E-ISSN 1916-9728 published by the Canadian Center of Science and Education.

-To show the significance of the informal sector as one of the main root causes that sparked the protests and movements in Tunisia, we should look at Tarek el-Tayeb Mohamed Bouazizi, a 27 year-old informal worker in a marginalized area in Tunisia who did not gain anything from the consequences of economic growth and development nor was his human dignity and economic and social rights ensured, nor did he benefit from public services or the protection of the law (ANND, 2016).
-However, the law was definitely not on his side when his only means of subsistence and source of survival for his family was seized.
+To show the significance of the informal sector as one of the main root causes that sparked the protests and movements in Tunisia, we should look at Tarek el-Tayeb Mohamed Bouazizi, a 27 year-old informal worker in a marginalized area in Tunisia who did not gain anything from the consequences of economic growth and development.
+His human dignity and economic and social rights were not safeguarded, nor did he benefit from public services or the protection of the law (ANND, 2016).
+Indeed, the law was squarely not on his side when the only means of subsistence available to him and his family was seized.
 He was oppressed and disregarded and considered inconsequential by the local authorities at the time.
 He ended up self-immolating.
 Therefore, in the context of fragile governance structures horizontal and vertical inequalities prevail.
-Informal workers are neither supported nor protected by the rule of law, but are rather vulnerable citizens who are often oppressed and selectively excluded from benefits and rights, while expected to uphold their duties and liabilities.
+Informal workers are neither supported nor protected by the rule of law: rather, they are vulnerable citizens who are often oppressed and selectively excluded from benefits and rights, while being expected to uphold their duties and liabilities.

 While it was noted above that informality is caused by excessive regulation by the state, which creates incentives for economic activity to take place outside the purview of regulations, Kanbur (2014, p.7) argues that "even if the presence of regulation could explain the level of informality, for it to explain increases in informality the regulatory burden would have had to have increased.
 But, in fact, it is well appreciated that in the last two decades of liberalization, the regulatory burden has if anything decreased.
 The regulation explanation of increasing informality is thus weak at best."
 In fact, deregulation explains increasing informality of particular kinds: notably, de-formalization of once-formal jobs and industrial outwork.
-Deregulation of labor markets has created an environment in which formal firms, seeking to reduce labor costs, are increasingly hiring some workers as core standard workers and others as peripheral workers under informal arrangements (Kanbur, 2014).
+Deregulation of labour markets has created an environment in which formal firms, seeking to reduce labour costs, are increasingly hiring some workers as core standard workers and others as peripheral workers under informal arrangements (Kanbur, 2014).